uyuni-project/uyuni-docs/docs/local-toolchain-setup.md

 task publish:uyuni LANGUAGES="en ja"
 ```

+`LANGUAGES=` selects the languages that are built.
+The `translations` step
+always processes every language, because po4a reads the `.po` files directly.

 ### Controlling concurrency

-PDF books build in parallel, one job for each core. po4a runs one job for each
-translation config, and there are nine configs. `JOBS=` caps both:
+PDF books and po4a both run one job for each core. `JOBS=` caps both:

 ```bash
 task pdf:mlm LANGUAGES=en JOBS=4
 ```

+po4a gains nothing above one job for each translation config.

 ### Build one PDF book